ArvinZaker/cut_run_pipeline_nix/README.md

 1. Changing the `--genome` argument to another version or another specie.
 2. Updaing the version in the `-r` argument.
+3. If you want the process to run in background at `-bg` option to the command.

 # Step 5: Results of the analysis.